yostane/openidc_intro/README.md

 ![Database solution](assets/bdd.png)

 Another solution is to delegate authentication and authorization to a 3rd party entity.
-We then communicate with it using a well defined protocol.
-Such standards exists such as OpenID Connect and OAuth2.
-It is a standard protocol that.
+We then communicate with it using a well-defined protocol such as OpenID Connect and OAuth2.

 ![OIDC solution](assets/oidc_solution.png)

+The next section defines OIDC and OAuth2.

 ## Definition